April is Stress Awareness Month. Let SHRM make your work life easier: Join Now

 plan types that count as coverage).
 Health plans that don't qualify as minimum essential coverage include coverage only for vision care or dental care, workers' compensation, coverage only for a specific disease or condition, and plans that offer only discounts on medical services.

-Starting in 2015, employers with 100 or more full-time employees or equivalents (and, starting in 2016, employers with 50 or more full-time employees or equivalents) that
+Starting in 2016, employers with 50 or more full-time employees or part-time equivalents that

 do not offer coverage to their full-time employees face a penalty of $2,000 times the total number of full-time employees (minus 30) if at least one full-time employee receives a premium tax credit/subsidy to purchase coverage through a government-run (public) health insurance exchange established under the ACA.